iamronaldlaban/Audio_Restoration_2022/README.md

 ## Methodology and Results
 **Methodology**
 1. Median Filter
-  1. Read the original signal and the degraded signal using 'wavfile.read'
+  i.
+Read the original signal and the degraded signal using `wavfile.read`